-For Parents who are considering transferring pupils to Westwood we are holding an additional Saturday morning drop in session on Saturday 25th June: 10:30 – 12:30.
+We are also holding an additional Saturday morning drop in session on Saturday 25th June: 10:30 – 12:30.
 Coffee & Croissants available.

 Additionally tours and opportunities to discuss transferring to Westwood are available throughout the school day by prior appointment, please ring the Head Teachers PA on 024 7642 6901 to arrange.
-We look forward to meeting you.
+We very much look forward to meeting you.